adityasengar/adityasengar.github.io/_posts/2025-07-03-diffusion.md

 ## Part 5: Beyond Generation - What Your Trained Model Knows

-A common question is: if I trained my model to just predict noise, can I use it for more complex tasks like estimating probabilities without retraining?
+A common question is: if I trained my model to just predict noise, can I use it for more complex tasks without retraining?
 The answer is a resounding **yes**.
 Your trained noise prediction model `ϵ_θ` is more powerful than it seems.

 ### Getting the Score Function for Free